-Financial aid is an important part of what makes UC such a great value.
+Financial aid is another important part of what makes UC such a great value.

-A substantial amount of student aid comes from scholarships and grants available directly through Utica College.
+A substantial amount of student aid comes from scholarships and grants available directly through the College.
+This type of aid can significantly reduce your cost of attendance.

 Use this application to apply for all kinds of federal student aid, including